Dr. David McGarva writes:

 Gestalt is like Zen: if you understand it, you probably don’t get it.
 Experts don’t agree about it.
-To make it worse, it’s a moving target: most of what you find online, or even in psych textbooks, is half a century out of date.
+To make this harder, it’s a moving target, constantly evolving: most information you find online, or even in psych textbooks, is half a century out of date.

 So how can people like me, around the planet, be doing this thing?
 The same way we do most things.
 One foot in front of the other.

 This webpage will never be perfect (last rewritten 1/12/2019), but here’s what I’d like you to know if you’re thinking of calling me: